viperproject/gobra-book/src/02/inhale-exhale.md

 ERROR Exhale might fail.
 Permission to x might not suffice.
 ```
-The last `exhale` failed since at this point only a permission amount of `3/4` is held.
+The last `exhale` failed because, at this point, only a permission amount of `3/4` is held.

 ## Adding permissions with `inhale`
 The statement `inhale ASSERTION`